phorton1/base-apps-artisan/docs/jquery.md

 design principles.
 You end up with a glom of unreproducable CSS that you will NEVER be able to figure out or rebuild again.
-And once you do that, as I did, apparently many years ago, and you need to update something, you are totally fucked.
+And once you do that, as I did, apparently many years ago, and you need to update something, you are totally hosed.

-/webui/jquery/fancytree-2.38.3 contains a bunch of 'skins' whatever the fuck those are.
+/webui/jquery/fancytree-2.38.3 contains a bunch of 'skins' whatever the heck those are.
 There is ostensibly documentation on 'theming' fancytree, but like so many bad documentation efforts, it starts off by jumping right into details about some particular weird side issue ... like how to make a particular widget have